beto533/git-test/README.md

 # git_test
-This is my git test from The Odin Project.
+This is my first GitHub repo!
+The Odin Project.
+Hello Odin!